Week 5: 3D scanning and printing

 Designed steps & Blender refinement (between print iterations)

-Yes—this week’s CAD work followed a designed eight-step pipeline (import → detail → scale → taper → bottom mass → mask helpers → boolean union ( trunk + bottom) → boolean cuts with masks), the same framework described on Week 2 — 3D CAD (Blender).
-What changed after the first failed plate was not “random tweaking” but going back to that checklist and fixing the watertight merge at the root–base interface.
+This week’s CAD work followed the same eight-step pipeline as Week 2 (import → detail → scale → taper → bottom mass → mask helpers → boolean union (trunk + bottom) → boolean cuts with masks).
+After the first failed plate I went back to that checklist and fixed the watertight merge at the root–base interface instead of nudging slicer settings at random.
 A one-line-per-step outline also lives in documents/week05-modeling-process-outline.docx.

 Blender operations I used (menus, selection, merge)

-Below is the click-and-key path I actually use in Blender 4.x (UI can be English or Chinese; the modifier names are the same).
-This is the layer of detail Week 2 narrative points to but does not always spell out per click.
+Below is the click-and-key path I actually use in Blender 4.x (UI can be English or Chinese; modifier names stay the same).
+Week 2 narrative covers the eight-step pipeline; here I spell out the menus.

 The following grabs are from the same .blend I sliced after fixing the union.
 Bullet labels (A, B, …) point at the UI regions that matter for reproducing each step (your interface language may show Chinese strings; modifiers line up 1:1).